danielga/minhook/README.md

 ## CrossHook

-A fork of the MinHook library, with support for POSIX
+A fork of the MinHook library, with support for POSIX and MacOS X

-This fork adds support for POSIX platforms (with MacOS X thread suspension and context changing support in the future).

 No previous behavior should have changed, besides the lack of thread suspension in POSIX, which will probably never be added, looking at the state of their API.
 However, there is an assumption being made in the function GetMemoryBlock, located at buffer.c, that is, mmap should use the address hint given to it to allocate a block of memory close to the origin address.